splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 ## Configure source filtering by source IP or host name

 Legacy sources and non-standard-compliant sources require configuration by source IP or hostname as included in the event.
 The following steps apply to support such sources.
 To identify sources that require this step, refer to the "sources" section of this documentation.

-* If changes need to be made to source filtering, navigate to the `/opt/sc4s/local/context` directory to start.
-* Navigate to `vendor_product_by_source.conf` and find the appropriate filter that matches your legacy device type.
-* Edit the file to properly identify these products by hostname glob or network mask using syslog-ng filter syntax.
-Configuration by hostname or source IP is needed only for those devices that cannot be determined via normal syslog-ng parsing or message contents.
-* The `vendor_product_by_source.csv` file should not need to be changed unless a local log path is created that is specific to the environment.
-In this case, a matching filter will also need to be provided in `vendor_product_by_source.conf`.
+See documentation for your vendor/product to determine if specific configuration is required

 ## Configure compliance index/metadata overrides